DataDog/watermarkpodautoscaler/README.md

 ## Acknowledgement

 Some of the features were inspired by the [Configurable HPA](https://github.com/postmates/configurable-hpa) or CHPA.
-Most of the code structure was also used for the Watermark Pod Autoscaler, although the overal packaging of the CRD was done with the operator-sdk.
+Most of the code structure was also used for the Watermark Pod Autoscaler, although the overall packaging of the CRD was done with the operator-sdk.